Let’s be honest: small businesses have a lot of competition during the holiday season.

-Tip: Talking about Black Friday or Small Business Saturday rather than specific holidays in September or October is a great way to start getting your customers ready without scaring them with holiday buzzwords.
+Pro Tip: Talking about Black Friday or Small Business Saturday rather than specific holidays in October or November is a great way to start getting your customers ready without scaring them with holiday buzzwords.

 5. Give them what they signed up for: exclusive content

-Your customers didn’t become fans, followers, or readers of your email just because they love your products or services.
+Your customers didn’t become followers or readers of your email just because they love your products or services.
 For many of them, it was to receive exclusive content and special promotions from your business.